Lake Couchiching

 Lake Couchiching (/ˈkuːtʃɪtʃɪŋ/ KOO-chitch-ing; from the Ojibwe gojijiing meaning "inlet") is a medium-sized lake in Central Ontario, Canada, separated from Lake Simcoe by a narrow channel.

-Lakes Simcoe and Couchiching are popular spots for fishing in summer and ice fishing in winter.
+Lakes Simcoe and Couchiching arepopular spots for fishing in summer and ice fishing in winter.

-Singer-songwriter Gordon Lightfoot paid homage to the lake in the song "Couchiching".
+Singer-songwriter Gordon Lightfoot paid homage to the song "Couchiching".

 The Couchiching Institute on Public Affairs holds its annual conference on the shores of the lake every August.
 Camp Couchiching is also located near the lake.